ucan-wg/spec/README.md

 To achieve these properties, object capabilities have two requirements: [fail-safe], and locality preservation.
 The emphasis on consistency rules out partition tolerance[^pcec].

-[^pcec]: To be precise, this is a [PC/EC][PACELC] system, which is a critical trade-off for many systems.
-UCAN can be used to model both PC/EC and PA/EL, but is most typically PC/EL.

 ## 1.3 Security Considerations

-Each UCAN includes a constructive set of assertions of what it is allowed to do.
-Note that this is not a predicate: it is a positive assertion of authority.
+Each UCAN includes an assertions of what it is allowed to do.
 "Proofs" are positive evidence (elsewhere called "witnesses") of the possession of rights.
 They are cryptographically verifiable chains showing that the UCAN issuer either claims to directly own a resource, or that it was delegated to them by some claimed owner.
 In the most common case, the root owner's ID is the only globally unique identity for the resource.

 Root capability issuers function as verifiable, distributed roots of trust.
 The delegation chain is by definition a provenance log.
 Private keys themselves SHOULD NOT move from one context to another.
 Keeping keys unique to each physical device and unique per use case is RECOMMENDED to reduce opportunity for keys to leak, and limit blast radius in the case of compromises.
 "Sharing authority without sharing keys" is provided by capabilities, so there is no reason to share keys directly.

 Note that a structurally and cryptographically valid UCAN chain can be semantically invalid.
 The executor MUST verify the ownership of any external resources at execution time.
-While not possible for all use cases (e.g. replicated state machines and eventually consistent data), having the executor be the resource itself is RECOMMENDED.
+While not possible for all use cases (e.g. replicated state machines and eventually consistent data), having the Executor be the resource itself is RECOMMENDED.

 While certificate chains go a long way toward improving security, they do not provide [confinement] on their own.
 The principle of least authority SHOULD be used when delegating a UCAN: minimizing the amount of time that a UCAN is valid for and reducing authority to the bare minimum required for the delegate to complete their task.
 This delegate should be trusted as little as is practical since they can further sub-delegate their authority to others without alerting their delegator.
 UCANs do not offer confinement (as that would require all processes to be online), so it is impossible to guarantee knowledge of all of the sub-delegations that exist.
 The ability to revoke some or all downstream UCANs exists as a last resort.

 ## 1.4 Inversion of Control

-This is achieved due to two properties: self-certifying delegation and reference passing.
+[Inversion of control] is achieved due to two properties: self-certifying delegation and reference passing.
 There is no Authorization Server (AS) that sits between requestors and resources.
 In traditional terms, the owner of a UCAN resource is the resource server (RS) directly.

 This inverts the usual relationship between resources and users: the resource grants some (or all) authority over itself to agents, as opposed an Authorization Server managing the relationship between them.
 This has several major advantages: